mdubinko/Fluke-BE860-series-restoration/README.md

 then applying heat shrink, resulting in a plug that can be attached to a quality 12V source and used as a replacement for the BE860.

-The latter connector has a center-pin solder nub about 1.4mm in diameter, and can be gently swaged into the end of a ID 1.3 or 1.35mm connector with a vise and rubber mallet.
+The latter connector has a center-pin solder cup about 1.4mm in diameter, and can be gently swaged into the end of a ID 1.3 or 1.35mm connector with a vise and rubber mallet.

 The lower center conductor might start to push out the back, and so might require physical